nhoyt/nav-menu-example/README.md

 * List item 'li' elements within 'ul' elements can be thought of as menu items.
 In the code, each menu items is represented by an instance of the MenuItem class.

-* A MenuItem can act in only one of two possible ways:
+* A MenuItem can have only one of two possible behaviors:
-  * As a link, which is the case when the 'li' element contains an 'a' element.
+  * Behaves as a link, which is the case when the 'li' element contains only an 'a' element.
-  * As a menu button that will show or hide a submenu, which is the case when the 'li' element contains the following pair of elements: a 'button' element immediately followed by a 'ul' element.
+  * Behaves as a menu button that will show or hide a submenu, which is the case when the 'li' element contains the following pair of elements: a 'button' element immediately followed by a 'ul' element.

 ## To Do